JGriffin34432/Skywarn/README.md

 # Commands

 `!weather <city/zipcode>` - Displays weather based on the closest city near your zip code/city.
-To do a city name you must do it the way i have it typed out or it will not work. <!weather baltimore,md,us> and cities with two words you must do this <!weather severna+park,md,us>
+To do a city name you must do it the way i have it typed out or it will not work. <!weather baltimore,md,us> and cities with two words you must do this <!weather severna+park,md,us> Also some city names do not work, so keep trying until one does.
+Its not the bot, its the OpenWeatherMap API.

 `!eas` - Displays info about EAS.

 `!help` - Displays help about the bot.

 `!ping` - Pings the bot to see if it is responding.

-`!announcement [text]` - Will make the bot say an announcement and tag everyone

-`!cat` - Will send a random cat image

 `!say [text]` - Will make the bot say something